 Couture-Trudel noted that the maritime industry took major initiative in launching the Green Marine environmental certification program in 2007 because ship owners, port authorities and terminal operators on the Canadian and U.S. side of the St. Lawrence River and Great Lakes wanted to convey that maritime transportation emits significantly lower carbon emissions per ton-mile compared to other modes.

-“I sit on the Green Marine board and what impresses me the most is how we have always invited scientists from universities and other research institutions, as well as the representatives of environmental organizations and community groups, to sit with us to reach consensus on how we can improve sustainability while still operating our business,” she said.
+“I sit on the Green Marine board and what impresses me the most is how we have always invited scientists from universities and other research institutions, as well as the representatives of environmental organizations and community groups, to sit with us to reach consensus on how we can improve sustainability while still operating our business in a spirit of continual improvement,” she said.

 Couture-Trudel also cited the need at times to wait on others.
-“The Quebec maritime industry is highly motivated to electrify vessels for both directions of some routes, for example, to keep pace with Europe’s clear electrification schedule,” she explained.
-“But Hydro-Quebec isn’t willing at this point to give ports the capacity for sufficient plug-in power at a price that’s feasible for our industry.”
+"The Quebec maritime industry is highly motivated to electrify vessels of some shipping lanes, for example, following European advances.
+However, we are not currently able to provide ports with sufficient shore power connection capacity for ships at a price that is viable for our industry."

 Prioritizing ESG reduction, QSL is working alongside others to have the Port of Quebec authorized to handle international containers.
 "There are only five such ports in Canada right now," Couture-Trudel related.
 "Adding the Port of Quebec* would reduce cargo-related emissions on the scale of a major public transportation project."

 Couture-Trudel encouraged out-of-the-box thinking to respond to changing trade realities in ways that advance sustainability.
-“In one case, we installed 2.5 kilometres (1.5 miles) of electric conveyors and electric crane-lifts to seize a new agri-food opportunity at a port no longer receiving heavy cargo,” she said.
+“For example, consider this project where we installed electric gantry cranes and a complete 2.5 km network of electric conveyors to adapt to changing markets in the bulk sector,” she said.

-With these and other initiatives, such as discouraging truck idling, we’ve reduced our GHG emissions by 55% since 2008.
+With these and other initiatives (such as optimization and telemetry that reduce the idling time of our fleet of mobile equipment), we’ve reduced our GHG emissions by 55% since 2008.

-QSL is working in partnership with others to find other innovative long-term solutions to climate change risks, such as potentially lower St. Lawrence water levels.
-“We’re creating a floating wharf in Sorel, which is not easy to do in a river with a strong current and frequent ice conditions,” Couture-Trudel shared.
-“It will not only be more flexible, but will have less of an impact on biodiversity, particularly the endangered copper redhorse fish that exists only in Quebec.”
+QSL is working in partnership with others to find other innovative long-term solutions to climate change risks, such as potentially varying St. Lawrence water levels.
+“We have a floating dock project in Sorel that will not only be more resilient, but will also have less impact on fish habitat, particularly on the copper redhorse, an endangered species found only in Quebec.”

 Favel noted that CN is keenly aware that people want to know how the Company is responding to changing climate conditions across its network.